Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Introduction

-In recent years, deep learning techniques achieved important advances in image anomaly detection~\cite{zhai2016deep,gong2019memorizing,schlegl2017unsupervised,perera2019ocgan,golan2018deep,tuluptceva2019perceptual,ouardini2019towards,ruff2018deep}.
-However, these efforts were primarily focused on artificial problems with distinct anomalies in natural images (e.g., outliers in images of ``cats'' in the CIFAR10 dataset~\cite{krizhevsky2009learning}, see Figure~\ref{fig:datasets}).
-The medical anomalies, however, differ from those in the natural images~\cite{schlegl2017unsupervised,ouardini2019towards,tang2019deep}.
-The medical image anomalies tend to resemble the normal data much more strongly, being much ``closer'' to them by the distribution.
-For example, detection of obscure neoplasms in chest X-rays~\cite{wang2017chestx} and of metastases in H\&E-stained lymph node images~\cite{bejnordi2017diagnostic} manifest a blatant challenge at hand, with the anomalous tissues being barely different from the normal ones (see Figure~\ref{fig:datasets}).
-Only recently a few groups started dedicating their effort to the problem~\cite{schlegl2017unsupervised,ouardini2019towards}.
-However, to the best of our knowledge, a thorough comparison of state-of-the-art (SOTA) solutions in the medical domain is still missing.
+In recent years, deep learning techniques achieved important advances in image anomaly detection~\cite{zhai2016deep,gong2019memorizing,schlegl2017unsupervised,perera2019ocgan,golan2018deep,tuluptceva2019perceptual,ouardini2019towards,ruff2018deep,baur2021autoencoders}.
+However, these efforts were primarily focused on artificial problems with distinct anomalies in natural images (e.g., outliers in images of ``cars'' in the CIFAR10 dataset~\cite{krizhevsky2009learning}, see Figure~\ref{fig:datasets}).
+The medical anomalies, however, differ from those in the natural images~\cite{schlegl2017unsupervised,ouardini2019towards,tang2019deep}. \yellow{Contrary to the natural images, the anomalies in the medical domain tend to strongly resemble the normal data.} For example, detection of obscure neoplasms in chest X-rays~\cite{wang2017chestx} and of metastases in H\&E-stained lymph node images~\cite{bejnordi2017diagnostic} manifest a blatant challenge at hand, with the anomalous tissues being barely different from the normal ones (see Figure~\ref{fig:datasets}).
+Although deep learning has proved useful for a variety of biomedical tasks~\cite{nguyen2019prediction,ronneberger2015u,rajpurkar2017chexnet,kim2019deep}, only recently, a few groups started dedicating their effort to the anomaly detection problem~\cite{schlegl2017unsupervised,ouardini2019towards,baur2020scale}.
+However, to the best of our knowledge, a thorough comparison of the state-of-the-art (SOTA) solutions in the medical domain is still missing despite the pressing demand and the prospective clinical value.